 Notes

-- Feel free to add a little heat to this with some red pepper flakes.
-Peas, arugula, a splash of lemon juice, or lemon zest also make for great additions to pasta carbonara.
+- Feel free to add a few little extras to the dish!
+A little heat with some red pepper flakes is delicious.
+Peas, arugula, a splash of lemon juice, or lemon zest also make for great additions to pasta carbonara sauce.

 Leave a Reply